mpa139/allanlab/research.md

 Why is it happening?

   </li>
-  <li>Low generalization error.
-Neural networks are often trained in a regime where #parameters » #data samples.
+  <li><b>Low generalization error.</b> Neural networks are often trained in a regime where #parameters » #data samples.
 Surprisingly, these networks generalize well in such a regime, even when there is no explicit regularization.
-For example, as can be seen in the figure below (from Wu, Zu & E 2017), polyomial curves (right) tend to overfit much more than neural networks (left):   </li>
+For example, as can be seen in the figure below (from <a href=https://arxiv.org/abs/1706.10239>Wu, Zu & E 2017), polyomial curves (right) tend to overfit much more than neural networks (left):   </li>

 </ul>